ispeters/async_scope/asyncscope.md

 __`std::execution::associate` [exec.associate]__

-[1]{.pnum} `associate` tries to associate a sender with an async scope such that the scope can track the lifetime of any async operations created with the sender.
+[1]{.pnum} `associate` tries to associate a sender with an async scope such that the scope can track the lifetime of any asynchronous operations created with the sender.

 [2]{.pnum} Let _`associate-data`_ be the following exposition-only class template:
 ```cpp